Ridhwaan-Jogiat/Django-blog-website/README.md

 # Django Blog Website

-This is a Django-based blog website that allows users to register, log in, create posts, and manage their content.
+This is a simple Django-based blog website that allows users to register, log in, create posts, and manage their content.

 ## Features